 To do this:

 - Bring a drying fan or fans and direct them toward the infected area.

 - Wear a mask when you are in the space where mold is present.

 - Turn your fans on and keep them on for several hours.

-- Keep all of the windows open and put a box fan, like this on Amazon on one of the windows and face it to the outside of a window and turn it on.
-It will keep throwing mold infected air outside of your house.
+- Keep all of the windows open and put a box fan, turn it on and face it to the outside of a window.
+It will keep throwing mold-infected air outside of your house.

 3. Remove Upper Layer

 Use 100 grit sandpaper to scrub the mold.
 Once done, again use 220 grit sandpaper to smooth and even out the surface.
 Alternatively, you can also you a metal hand scraper if you don’t feel comfortable with sandpaper.